-At the time of application submission, the applicant must demonstrate available cash reserves in an account(s) of the applicant equal to at least the required amount specified in the sliding scale match table.
+The funds that the applicant is contributing to the project is represented as a percent of total project costs.
+The minimum applicant match is 2% for the DOCK 2.0 program.
+At the time of application submission, the applicant must demonstrate available cash reserves in an account(s) of the applicant equal to at least the minimum applicant match.
 Matching funds must be used solely for the Project and shall not include any financial assistance from federal sources unless there is a federal statutory exception specifically authorizing the federal financial assistance to be considered as such.
 An applicant must provide evidence of its ability to comply with this requirement in its application (www.ecfr.gov).